Unosquare-CoE-JavaScript/benedeck-chavez/1.3 Functional Programming/README.md

 # Functional Programing

-I will describe Functional Programing, like the art of make everything with functions and expressions
+I will describe Functional Programing, like the art of make everything with functions and expressions.

+Functional programming leads to a more transparent, cleaner code that helps the user in debugging and maintenance, and is fast becoming the go-to method for developers.

+# Advantage of FP

+- Functional programming are easier to debug.
+  Pure functions always produce the same input -> output and have no external values affecting the end result.

+- Functional programming is fully transparent
+  The fact that an expression, in a program, may be replaced by its value (or anything having the same value) without changing the result of the program.

+- Enhanced readability of values
+  That is, the advantage of using pure values does not end at the changing of states.
+The value also ensures that the program is more readable.

+- Validating Functional Signatures
+  The pure variables of functional programming language make sure that the signature gives all the information about how the function works, including details on their arguments and other information.

 #### The pure functions need to be